ultmatedev/role_core/README.md

 The essence of RBAC is the role, despite your application, there are many possibilities: single-role, multi-roles, extendable-role and the role may associate to different kinds of resources (e.g: users and groups)

-RoleCore provides a essential definition of Role, you have to add association to adapt to your application, for example:
+RoleCore provides an essential definition of Role, you have to add an association to adapt to your application, for example:

 - single-role: adding `one-to-many` association between Role and User